PhasorFlow: A Python Library for Unit Circle Based Computing: Discussion

 \paragraph{Determinism.} Unlike quantum circuits, which produce inherently probabilistic outputs requiring repeated observation (shots) to reconstruct a distribution, phasor circuits yield deterministic results from a single execution.
 This eliminates the statistical sampling overhead that scales as $\mathcal{O}(1/\epsilon^2)$ for quantum algorithms requiring precision $\epsilon$.

 \paragraph{Lightweight parameterization.} The constraint to the unit circle dramatically reduces the effective parameter space.
-A VPC with $N$ threads and $L$ layers has $NL$ real-valued parameters, compared to $\mathcal{O}(N^2)$ for a fully connected neural network with the same input dimensionality.
+A single-stack VPC with $N$ threads and $L$ layers has $NL$ real-valued parameters (in general $NLS$ for $S$ stacks; \Cref{sec:methods}), compared to $\mathcal{O}(N^2)$ for a fully connected neural network with the same input dimensionality.
 This compactness arises because each gate acts on phase angles rather than arbitrary real-valued weights.

-\paragraph{Native Fourier structure.} The DFT gate provides parameter-free global mixing that is mathematically equivalent to the token-mixing layer in FNet \cite{fnet2022}.
+\paragraph{Native Fourier structure.} The DFT gate provides parameter-free global mixing that is mathematically equivalent to the token-mixing layer in FNet \cite{lee2021fnet}.
 In traditional deep learning, this level of global token interaction requires $\mathcal{O}(n^2)$ attention parameters; in PhasorFlow, it is achieved with zero parameters through the intrinsic algebraic structure of $\unitary(1)$.

 \paragraph{Classical hardware execution.} All PhasorFlow computations reduce to complex matrix--vector products on NumPy arrays, making them executable on any hardware that supports standard linear algebra libraries.
 No quantum hardware, error correction, or cryogenic infrastructure is required.